sunnysideup/silverstripe-site-wide-search/README.md

-Use the Task to see if it works for you.
+Use one of these two links to see if it works for you:

-`dev/tasks/Sunnysideup-SiteWideSearch-Tasks-SiteWideSearch`
+ - `dev/tasks/Sunnysideup-SiteWideSearch-Tasks-SiteWideSearch`
+ - `admin/find/`

 If it does then you can build your own presentation layer using the API: